jcsteh/osara/readme.md

 You can download the latest OSARA installer from the [OSARA Development Snapshots](https://osara.reaperaccessibility.com/snapshots/) page.

 ### Windows
-Once yu have downloaded the installer, simply run it and follow the instructions.
+Once you have downloaded the installer, simply run it and follow the instructions.

 Note that if you previously copied the OSARA extension into REAPER's program directory manually (before the installer became available), you must remove this first.
 The installer installs the extension into your user configuration, not the program directory.

 By default, the OSARA key map will be installed, completely replacing your existing key map.
-If yu do not wish this to occur, you can uncheck the "Replace existing key map with OSARA key map" option.
+If you do not wish this to occur, you can uncheck the "Replace existing key map with OSARA key map" option.

 ### Mac
 Because OSARA is an extension (not a standalone application) and also needs to install a key map, the installation process is a little different to most Mac applications.